garylamountain/frontend-challenge/README.md

 ## *~Notes from Gary:

-This project is using sessionStorage to store one (and only one) review submitted by the user, rather than updating the API to write into the sample data directly.
-This is to emulate the functionality of leaving a review on a "real" website, where you'd likely only be able to leave one review (which would be associated with your account).
+This project is using sessionStorage to store one (and only one) review submitted by the user, rather than updating the API to write into the sample data directly (which I felt was out of scope for this challenge given the requirements, though this would be entirely possible).
+I wished to emulate the functionality of leaving a review on a "real" website, where you'd likely only be able to leave one review associated with your account.
 That said, simply close and re-open the tab if you'd like to leave a review again.

 ## Challenge: Simple Review System